maurino1973/Plugins/DPU_Template/README.md

 This template is intended to be used for describing UnifiedViews plugins as README.md.

-Copy this README.md to root directory for the plugin to be described.
+- Copy this README.md to root directory for the plugin to be described.

-Replace <<descriptive information>> with proper values.
+- Replace <<descriptive information>> with proper values.

-If no values are available, replace <<descriptive information>> with 'N/A'.
+- If no values are available, replace <<descriptive information>> with 'N/A'.

+- Use <BR> tag for creation of multi-line cells (in case the length of text exceeds the width of page, it is wrapped automatically to multi-line cell).

+- Enclose each configuration parameter name with ** for highlighting the text as bold.

-Delete all template comments after the completion of the document.
+- Delete these template comments after the completion of the document.

 -->

 # <<DPU name>> #
 ----------